Qemant people

 The Qemant live in an area traditionally called Qwara, along an axis stretching from Ayikel in Chilga woreda to Kirakir and north to Lake Tana in the woredas of Lay Armachiho.
 Most remaining speakers of the language are near Ayikel, about 40 mi west of Gondar.
 They are mainly farmers.

-The Qemant are divided into two patrilineal moieties, the Keber and the Yetanti; the Keber is higher in rank.
+The Qemant are divided into two patrilineal moieties, Kɨbbɨr and Yetanti; the Kɨbbɨr moiety is higher in rank.
 A traditional Qemant can only marry a member of the other moiety, so, while the moieties are exogamous, Qemant society as a whole is endogamous.